luke10x/schwember/docs/JOURNAL.md

 - It will be installed as git module
 - I want to install other projects as git modules therefore here trying to lay some good foundation
-- ImGui is hard to work with but got it working following [This blog](https://technotes.blog/2023/01/24/getting-started-with-imgui-a-beginners-tutorial/)
+- ImGui is hard to work with but got it working! following [This blog](https://technotes.blog/2023/01/24/getting-started-with-imgui-a-beginners-tutorial/)
 - imgui/examples/example_glfw_opengl3/Makefile is a usefule example
 - imgui officially requires C++11

+## 2023-09-11, Mon

+- I need to do some cleanup
+- and I need to make state resetable without rerunning